 Even if you don’t have pets, the large turbine tool and articulated head make this vacuum a step above the Light Ball series.
 Whether these features justify the extra money depends on your budget and requirements – but the Ball Animal 2 certainly won’t be a disappointment.

 The only real downside is the weight and difficulty moving on carpets.
 While reducing the suction setting can help on long pile carpets, it isn’t the easiest vacuum to use.
+We don’t think it’s a great choice for smaller homes or flats, as it’s too bulky to manoeuvre in tight spaces.

 If you want a powerful vacuum that can clean any surface, however, it’s a brilliant choice and one of the best uprights on the market.